Exempt Distributions FAQ

 Reference: Securities Regulation s.22(16) and 11-901F Securities Regulation Fee Checklist

-You must file a report on Form 45-106F1 Report of Exempt Distribution online through BCSC eServices on or before the 10th day after completing each distribution (sale of security).
+You must file a report on Form 45-106F1 Report of Exempt Distribution online through SEDAR+ on or before the 10th day after completing each distribution (sale of security).
 For example, if you complete a distribution on February 1, you must file a Form 45-106F1 by February 11.
 If you complete a further sale on February 15, you must file another report by February 25.

-An investment fund that is relying on section 2.3, 2.10 or 2.19 of NI 45-106 and is filing Form 45-106F1 on an annual basis under section 6.2(2) of NI 45-106 must file the report online through BCSC eServices and may submit payment by cheque in addition to electronic funds transfer and credit card through eServices.
+An investment fund that is relying on section 2.3, 2.10 or 2.19 of NI 45-106 and is filing Form 45-106F1 on an annual basis under section 6.2(2) of NI 45-106 must file the report online through SEDAR+.

 An issuer reporting a sale of security made under the start-up crowdfunding exemption must file the report on or before the 30th day after completing the distribution.

-If you use the exemption in 2.9(1) of NI 45-106, you must file an offering memorandum at the same time you file your Form 45-106F1 Report of Exempt Distribution on BCSC eServices.
+If you use the exemption in 2.9(1) of NI 45-106, you must file an offering memorandum on SEDAR+ at the same time you file your Form 45-106F1 Report of Exempt Distribution on SEDAR+.
 If you voluntarily give an offering memorandum or other form of disclosure document to purchasers who are buying securities under an exemption other than subsections 2.9(1) or (2) of NI 45-106, you do not have to file the offering memorandum or other disclosure documents with us.
 You should not file your offering memorandum before you sell securities.

 Please refer to subsection 2.9(17) of NI 45-106.